An iPadOS version is currently being tested, targeting a release in the first quarter of 2024. Contact me to email@example.com for details

 Not currently.
-The Mac App Store provides payment processing, licensing, and software update capabilities; I do not yet have the ability to handle these needs directly.
+I rely on the App Store for payment processing and software updates.
 If your business requires purchases without going through the App Store, please send me an email.

 No, although this feature is under consideration for future releases.

 Yes.
 Use Option+Return to insert a line break when editing any title.
 (Note that, if the title becomes too tall to fit within its assigned space, TimeStory will truncate it as needed.)

 In the Print dialog, the “Fit to page(s)” option has a few features that help you tune the printout of a very large timeline, or one which is far longer than it is tall (which is common).

 You can enter a number into just one of the fields; place a 1 in just the “page(s) tall” field to fix the timeline height at one page but allow it to span as many pages horizontally as you'd like.
 Disable page margins and switch to landscape, if desired.

 If the timeline much longer than it is tall, however, the normal proportional scaling (which shrinks both horizontal and vertical equally) may be a poor choice.
 Make sure to set both the height and width in pages, and then enable the “Adjust time scale independently” option.
 With this option on, TimeStory no longer preserves the aspect ratio between horizontal and vertical, and automatically adjusts the time scale to fit.